 Class participation and engagement is an integral part of the learning experience in this course.
 Therefore, it is expected that every student will be prepared for each class and be a willing participant in the discussions.
-If you wish to speak, use the "raise hand' function and wait for the instructor to acknowledge you before beginning your comment or question.
 Voluntary class participation is expected; however, students may also be cold-called to discuss issues related to assigned material.
 In order for classes to run smoothly it is required that all students are fully prepared for each and every class.